Julchu/Pricey/README.md

 yarn type-check
 ```

-Our project also will automatically run these commands on staged files whenever you're committing them.
-It'll block the commits if errors are thrown, with our installation of Husky and Lint-Staged

-## Why Yarn

-- NextJS uses Yarn over NPM by default
-- Yarn installs packages in parallel rather than one-by-one, like NPM does
-- Yarn's lockfile is a lot more sturdy than NPM's lockfile
+- With Husky and Lint-Staged, project will automatically run these basic checks when trying to commit changes or deploy the project, and will block the commit/deployment on errors (not warnings)

 # Notes